dwrobel/flatcam/README.md

 - added a grid layout in on_about()
 - upgraded the Script Editor to be able to run Tcl commands in batches
 - added some ToolTips for the buttons in the Code Editor
+- converted the big strings that hold the shortcut keys descriptions to smaller string to make translations easier

 12.09.2019